Welcome to Sapporo, crab capital of Japan

 The nation's chefs handle and prepare ingredients with a dedication that almost defies belief.

 Nowhere across the country is that more evident than Hokkaido.
-Japan's second largest island, its home to some of the country's most famous fishing waters.
+Japan's second-largest island, it's home to some of the country's most famous fishing waters.

 Rivers teem with trout and salmon, while the ocean provides everything from scallops to dozens of types of sea urchin.
-But really it's the crab -- kani, in Japanese -- that's most sought-after.
+But really it's the crab -- kani, in Japanese -- that's most sought after.

-"Of particular renown is the region in Eastern Hokkaido at the Sea of Okhostk, including the famous crab fishing ports of Abashiri & Nemuro." says Ido Gabay, founder of Hokkaido Nature Tours, which offers gourmet food journeys through Sapporo and beyond.

-There are several seasonal varieties, all of which are available in the countless restaurants and market stands across Hokkaido's capital, Sapporo.
+There are several seasonal varieties of crab, all of which are available in the countless restaurants and market stands across Hokkaido's capital, Sapporo.

-"The Sea of Okhotsk is a cold water sea, bringing some of the world's richest fishing waters north from the Aleutian Islands and Kamchatka down to Hokkaido.
-The plankton-filled waters are perfect for the bottom-dwelling crabs," says Gabay.
+"The Sea of Okhotsk is a cold water sea, bringing some of the world's richest fishing waters north from the Aleutian Islands and Kamchatka down to Hokkaido," says Ido Gabay, founder of Hokkaido Nature Tours, which offers gourmet food journeys through Sapporo and beyond.

 These include kegani (hairy crab), known for its delicate, sweet flesh.
 And then there's zuwaigani (snow crab), only harvested in winter.